o3de/o3de.org/content/docs/userguide/animation/character-editor/sync-graph.md

 Now the secondary animation graph is ready to receive signals from the primary graph\.

 ## 4\.
-Add a Parameter and Parameter Conditions to the Primary Graph<a name="char-animation-editor-sync-graph-add-a-parameter-and-parameter-conditions-to-the-main-graph"></a>
+Add a Parameter and Parameter Conditions to the Primary Graph {#char-animation-editor-sync-graph-add-a-parameter-and-parameter-conditions-to-the-main-graph}

 You add a parameter and parameter conditions to the primary graph just as you did with the secondary graph\.
 However, you also add secondary \("servant"\) parameter actions to the primary graph\.
 The actions signal the secondary graph to mimic the animations of the primary graph\.